browserengineering/book/book/animations.md

 The best way to do that is to move raster and draw to the [GPU][gpu].
 A GPU is essentially a chip in your computer that runs programs, much like your CPU.
-But the GPU is specialized toward running very simple programs with massive parallelism; it was developed to do simple operations to every pixel on the screen.
+But the GPU is specialized toward running very simple programs with massive parallelism; it was developed to apply simple operations, in parallel, for every pixel on the screen.
 This makes GPUs faster for drawing simple shapes and *much* faster for applying visual effects.

 At a high level, to raster and draw on the GPU our browser